kkmitchell7/collaborative-text-editor/README.md

 # collaborative-text-editor
-Real Time Collaborative Text Editor (Google Docs Clone) made with React, Socket.io, and MongoDB
+Real Time Collaborative Text Editor made with React, Socket.io, and MongoDB

 This is a real-time collaborative text editor built with **React**, **Socket.IO**, and **MongoDB**, mimicking the core functionality of Google Docs.
-Users can edit shared documents simultaneously, and changes are synchronized in real-time across all connected clients.
+Users can sign up, log in, create documents, share them with others, and collaborate on them in real-time, similar to Google Docs.
+Changes are synchronized in real-time across all connected clients, and document access permissions are fully manageable.

 ## Features
+- **User Authentication**: Users can sign up and log in to securely access and manage documents.
-- **Real-Time Collaboration**: Changes made by one user are instantly reflected for all others.
+- **Real-Time Collaboration**: Collaborate on documents with other users in real-time.
+Changes made by one user are instantly reflected for all others.
 - **Rich Text Editing**: Built with the Quill.js rich text editor.
 - **Persistent Data**: Documents are stored and retrieved from a MongoDB database.
 - **Room-Based Collaboration**: Each document has a unique ID, allowing users to collaborate in separate rooms.
+- **Document Management**:
+  - **Create Documents**: Users can create new documents.
+  - **Share Documents**: Share documents with other users and assign access permissions.
+  - **Revoke Access**: Remove a user's access to a document.
+  - **Delete Documents**: Delete documents from the system.
+  - **View Shared Documents**: View documents that have been shared with the user.
+- **Persistent Storage**: All changes are automatically saved and synced across clients.

 ## Tech Stack
 - **Frontend**: React, Quill.js